deltablot/ove-umd-builder/README.md

 Fortunately, open-vector-editor also has a universal build (Universal Module Definition, UMD).

-This is a little helper script to republish only the UMD files in a new package open-vector-editor-umd:
+This is a little helper script to republish only the UMD files in a new package [@deltablot/open-vector-editor-umd](https://www.npmjs.com/package/@deltablot/open-vector-editor-umd):

 - check for new OVE version
 - download files if new version is available